sourcegraph/sourcegraph-public-snapshot/README.md

 # Sourcegraph for JetBrains IDEs [![JetBrains Plugin](https://img.shields.io/badge/JetBrains-Sourcegraph-green.svg)](https://plugins.jetbrains.com/plugin/9682-sourcegraph)

-The Sourcegraph plugin for JetBrains IDEs enables you to quickly open and search code on Sourcegraph.com easily and efficiently in JetBrains IDEs such as IntelliJ.
+The Sourcegraph plugin for JetBrains IDEs enables you to quickly open and search code on Sourcegraph easily and efficiently in JetBrains IDEs such as IntelliJ.
 This plugin works with most JetBrains IDEs:

 - IntelliJ IDEA
 - IntelliJ IDEA Community Edition